 OSHA Form 300A Workplace Posting Begins February 1

 To comply, Form 300A must be certified by a company executive before posting.
-Certification underscores the accuracy of reported data and reflects an executive’s acknowledgment of the report’s contents.
+Certification confirms the accuracy of the information and reflects executive acknowledgment of the reported data.

 Exemptions from OSHA Form 300A Posting